miishra/miishra.github.io/research.md

 ## Usable privacy
 - A. Mishra, G. Gagnon, M. Cunche. ”QRisk: Unveiling Privacy Risks of QR Code Scanning.”
 ARES, 2025.
 - A. Mishra, M. Cunche. ”Third Eye: Inferring the State of Your Smartphone Through WiFi.”
-IEEE LCN , 2024.
+IEEE LCN, 2024.

 ## Wireless privacy and security
 - A. Mishra, A. C. Viana, and N. Achir. ”Bleach: From WiFi Probe-request Signatures to MAC Association.”